Skip to main content

 Materia Medica are a unique case that challenges the current Euro-centred academic mainstream and its historiography.
 This undercurrent in world science, and the early, medieval and folk history in this multi-disciplinary field, are easily overlooked and still understudied, especially in the vast West of present-day China.

-• Ethnography and Oral history in China
+• Ethnography, Oral history and Historiography in China

 • Spatial and Social Mobility in Higher Education and Academia